New Orleans WWII Museum—Why It’s a Must-See (+ Visit Tips)

 The museum is broken down into timelines, geographies, and battles.
 You walk through a chronological history of the war and can experience it through all senses.
 They have exhibits that you walk through and some that you can touch.

-You can get as much detail as you want or simply wander and absorb.
+You can get as much detail as you want or wander and absorb.
 At times, it’s overwhelming.
-Some of the rooms are quite busy with artifacts, videos, written clips, maps, newspaper clippings, and images.
-And, that’s exactly the intent.
+Some rooms are quite busy with artifacts, videos, written clips, maps, newspaper clippings, and images.
+And that’s exactly the intent.

 Ready to get your discount WWII Museum ticket?

-The museum also offers a number of distance learning programs.
+The museum also offers several distance learning programs.
 This includes virtual learning programs, support for teachers in classrooms, school programs, and distance learning, and they even have a partnership with Arizona State University for credit classes.

-So, if you’re not local or able to visit but want to learn more, there are plenty of opportunities for you to do so!
+So, if you’re not local or able to visit but want to learn more, there are plenty of opportunities for you!

 The WWII Museum store is a treasure trove of WWII-related gifts.
-They have a wide range of items, from books to sweatshirts and games to household items.
-You could literally wander in there for days!
+They have many items, from books to sweatshirts and games to household items.
+You could wander in there for days!

 And lucky you, they also have an online shop!
 Check it out, as these items would make a great gift for people interested in this time of our history!